-An exciting and relatively new addition to our portfolio is Domaine Henri Rebourseau, run by seventh-generation brothers Bénigne and Louis de Surrel.
-Their estate covers 13.5 hectares in the Côte de Nuits, of which 5.28 hectares are classiﬁed as Grand Cru.
+An exciting and relatively new addition to our portfolio is Domaine Henri Rebourseau.
+The estate covers 13.5 hectares in the Côte de Nuits, of which 5.28 hectares are classiﬁed as Grand Cru.
 The wines are dense and powerful whilst also showing crunchy red fruit and beautiful freshness.
-The brothers have been running the estate together since the 2019 vintage; we are following the fascinating development of the wines closely.
+We are following the fascinating development of the wines closely.

 02: Clos des Ruchottes, part of the Ruchottes-Chambertin Grand Cru